Blackmans Bay

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, only 12.1% of residents work from home, which may reflect COVID-19 conditions.
-Across all routes, service frequency averages 1,322 trips daily, equating to roughly 220 weekly trips per individual stop.
+According to the 2021 Census, only 12.1% of residents work from home, a figure that may be influenced by COVID-19 conditions.
+Across all routes, service frequency averages 1,322 trips per day, equating to approximately 220 weekly trips per stop.

 Frequently Asked Questions - Transport